kenyounot123/flight-booker/README.md

 * Working dates respectively are, Nov 9, Nov 10, Nov 10, and Nov 10

 ## Things I would add
-* When I come back to this project I would like to add proper formatting of views with CSS
+* When I come back to this project I would like to add proper formatting of views with CSS/Front-end framework
 * Refactor code for better readability
-* Refactor code for seeding the database better
+* Refactor code for seeding the database with all dates of a certain month

 ## Things I learned
-* Nested forms
+* dynamically created Nested forms
 * Database seeding
 * Select boxes
 * Faker gem
 * More practice on associations, forms, params
+* stimulus controllers, Hotwire,

 ## Challenges
 * Had trouble figuring out what kind of associations each model should have.
 * Had trouble seeding the database properly
 * Had trouble with hash params

-* Link of project assignment [TOP project](https://www.theodinproject.com/lessons/ruby-on-rails-flight-booker)
+Link of project assignment [TOP project](https://www.theodinproject.com/lessons/ruby-on-rails-flight-booker)